kirankumarsripati/full-stack-nd-0044-05-capstone/README.md

 psql agency-test < agency.psql
 python test_app.py
 ```
-If the test are success, you will see something like this
+If the test are successful, you will see something like this
 ```
 ........................
 ----------------------------------------------------------------------